hoophq/terraform-provider-hoop/docs/resources/connection.md

 - `jira_issue_template_id` (String) The ID of the Jira issue template to be used for the connection.
 - `redact_types` (List of String) A list of redact types, these values are dependent of which DLP provider is being used.
 - `reviewers` (List of String) A list of approver groups that are allowed to approve a session.
 - `secrets` (Map of String, Sensitive) A map of secrets to be used by the connection.
+The key must have the prefix `envvar:KEY_NAME` or `filesystem:KEY_NAME`.
+These prefixes indicate how the secret will be used on runtime.
 - `subtype` (String) The subtype of the connection resource.
 - `tags` (Map of String) A map of tags to be associated with the connection.